raw012/raw012/README.md

 ## 🚀 About Me
 I’m a developer passionate about building **AI-powered applications** and exploring the intersection of **technology, creativity, and real-world impact**.

-I enjoy turning ideas into working systems — especially projects that combine **AI + backend + user experience**.
+I enjoy turning ideas into working systems — especially projects that combine **AI + Frontend Design + Data Analysis + Backend Integration**.

 ---